JoeProAI/Followlytics/MARKETING_COPY.md

 ### What You Get (Feature List)
 ```
-## Everything You Need to Know About Any Twitter Audience
+## Everything You Need to Know About Any X Audience

 ✓ **Complete Profiles**
   Username, display name, bio, profile image